-As of April 1, 2 2022 March 31 2023 S No. Promoter Name No. of shares % of total shares No. of shares % of total shares % Change during the year 1 Bharti Airtel Limited 5,105 57% 9,018 75.96% (24.04)% 2 Nettle Infrastructure Investments Limited 3,913 43% 8 0,52 As of April 1, 2 2021 March 31 , 2022 S No. Promoter Name No. of shares % of total No. of shares % of total % Change shares shares during the year 1 Bharti Airtel Limited 5,050 56% 5,105 57% 1.09% 2 Nettle Infrastructure Investments Limited 3,968 44% 3,913 43% (1.39)% upon approval of Hon'ble National Company Law Tribunal, Chandigarh Bench, vide its order received on January 25, 2023 in certified copy, the composite scheme of arrangement between Nettle Infrastructure Investments Limited ('Nettle'), Telesonic Networks Limited ('Telesonic'), their respective shareholders and Bharti Airtel Limited (Airtel), under sections 230 to 232 along with other applicable provisions of the Companies Act, 2013 ('Scheme') for amalgamation of Nettle and Telesonic, whollyowned subsidiaries of Airtel, with Airtel has become effective from February 1, 2023, with an appointed date of April 1, 2022 in accordance with the Scheme.
+\upon approval of Hon'ble National Company Law Tribunal, Chandigarh Bench, vide its order received on January 25, 2023 in certified copy, the composite scheme of arrangement between Nettle Infrastructure Investments Limited ('Nettle'), Telesonic Networks Limited ('Telesonic'), their respective shareholders and Bharti Airtel Limited (Airtel), under sections 230 to 232 along with other applicable provisions of the Companies Act, 2013 ('Scheme') for amalgamation of Nettle and Telesonic, whollyowned subsidiaries of Airtel, with Airtel had become effective from February 1, 2023, with an appointed date of April 1, 2022 in accordance with the Scheme.

-Consequently, the erstwhile shareholding of 32.96% held by Nettle in the Company has been transferred to Airtel and post-merger Airtel now holds 75.96% in the Company.p
+Consequently, the erstwhile shareholding of 32.96% held by Nettle in the Company had been transferred to Airtel and post-merger Airtel held 75.96% in the Company.